ctrl-exec - Installation and Operations

 sudo ctrl-exec-agent self-ping

 self-ping connects to 127.0.0.1:7443, completes the mTLS handshake, and sends a ping.
-The agent responds with 403 serial mismatch — the correct behaviour, since the agent's own cert is not a ctrl-exec cert.
+The agent responds with 403 serial mismatch — the correct behaviour, since the agent's own cert is not a dispatcher cert.
 A successful self-ping confirms the port is listening, TLS is working, and the agent is enforcing serial policy.

-Then verify from the ctrl-exec host:
+Then verify from the dispatcher host:

-ctrl-exec ping <agent-hostname>
+ced ping <agent-hostname>

 Expected output: